microchad/bw/src/routes/docs/best-practices.md

 - Download and use the Entropy Grid Generator on an air-gapped, offline computer.
 - Number & date each Entropy Grid you generate.
 This will help you later if you generate multiple grids.
 Spaces are provided in the headers for making notes.
 - Devise a pattern or mark cell co-ordinates for your Border Wallet on the blank Pattern Grid before you commit it to your Entropy Grid - this avoids word bias.
+- Do not use the same cell more than once.
 - The more Entropy Grids you generate, the harder it will be for an attacker to know which one(s) you have used.
 More grids = more noise; more noise = more work needed to attack.
 You must remember which ones you have used, though!
 - You should be the only one who knows the Pattern that provides the correct counterpart to your Entropy Grid, unless you trust any 3rd parties in the same way you would trust them with your private keys.
 - Use a passphrase ('25th word') when creating your Border Wallet.